If you’re a proud owner of a Keurig coffee maker, you know just how convenient and reliable these machines can be.

 Place a large mug or bowl on the drip tray and press the power button to turn the brewer back on.

-Lift and lower the brewer handle and press the largest brew size button.
+Lift and lower the brewer handle and press the largest brew size button to start the descaling process.

-Repeat this process until the water tank is completely empty of the descaling solution.
+Repeat this process until the descling solution has completely drained the water tank.
 Then, let the brewer sit for 30 minutes while still turned on.

 3- Run a cleansing brew